 The basic components of rocks are minerals such as the silicates, oxides, and carbonates of the metallic and alkalic elements within the crust.
-Quartz, for example, is silicon dioxide (SiO2), calcite is calcium carbonate (CaCO3), and pyrite is iron sulphide (FeS).
-Although a large number of minerals occur-about 2,000 have been identified-only a small number are abundant in rocks.
+Quartz, for example, is silicon dioxide (SiO_2) , calcite is calcium carbonate $(CaCO_3)$, and pyrite is iron sulphide (FeS).
+Although a large number of minerals occur--about 2,000 have been identified--only a small number are abundant in rocks.
 For this reason, the select few that are common are known as the "rock-forming minerals."

-Perhaps the most common mineral is quartz, a colorless silicate with a complex crystal structure.
+One of the most common minerals is quartz, a colorless silicate with a complex crystal structure.
 Glass is made from very pure silica sand, quartz.
-The fact that glass cannot be scratched by a knife blade indicates that it is harder than steel, which is why diamond, a form of carbon that is the hardest of minerals, is used to cut glass.
+The fact that glass cannot be scratched by a knife blade indicates that it is harder than steel, which is why diamond, a form of carbon that is the hardest of minerals, can be used to cut glass.
 Because minerals differ in hardness, this physical property may be used to distinguish between minerals that are otherwise similar.
 Color, luster, and specific gravity are other properties of importance to the mineralogist (one who works with minerals), but these need not concern us now.
-Suffice it to realize that minerals can be distinguished by their particular properties.
+Generally, minerals can be distinguished by their particular properties.